Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Experimental Setup

 \subsection{Baseline Methods}

 Our proposed G-GBM method is tested against a couple of relevant baselines.
-First, given that G-GBM combines LightGBM with metapaths, we compare it to LightGBM~\citep{ke2017lightgbm} that trained on only the node features.
-Second, Node embeddings coming from metapath2vec~\citep{dong2017metapath2vec} are used to analyse the impact of the network structure on the predictions.
+First, given that G-GBM's backbone model is LightGBM, we compare it to LightGBM~\citep{ke2017lightgbm} trained on only the node features.
+Second, node embeddings coming from metapath2vec~\citep{dong2017metapath2vec} are used to analyse the impact of the graph structure on the predictions.
 These node embeddings are once used on their own to make predictions and once in combination with the node features.
 The downstream classifier is again a LightGBM model.
-Third, we compare G-GBM to HINSage, a GNN architecture for heterogeneous graphs based on GraphSAGE~\citep{hamilton2017inductive}.
-HINSage directly incorporates the features and network structure to come to a classification model.
+Third, we compare G-GBM to several established inductive HGNN baselines.
+These are HinSAGE, the StellarGraph~\citep{StellarGraph} implementation of GraphSAGE~\citep{hamilton2017inductive} for HINs, heterogeneous graph attention network~(HAT)~\citep{wang2019heterogeneous} and heterogeneous graph transformer~(HGT)~\citep{10.1145/3366423.3380027}.
+These HGNNs incorporate the features and graph structure to come to a classification model.

-We note that metapath2vec is transductive, meaning that we need to construct the network embedding for the full network, containing both train and test data.
-We will only illustrate its use on the HCP dataset, since the train and test networks are separated.
+We note that metapath2vec is transductive, meaning that we need to construct the graph embedding for the full graph, containing both train and test data.
+We will only illustrate its use on the HCP dataset, since the train and test graphs are separated.
 For the proprietary dataset, most of the nodes are shared while labels and edges change, making metapath2vec impractical for this use-case.

+Table~\ref{tab:hyperparameters} summarises the choice of hyperparameters for the different methods.
+The default hyperparameters are used for LightGBM.
+For the HGNNs, we use configurations inspired by related fraud detection research~\citep{van2023catchm} and align the hidden dimensions and training settings across models where possible.
+The number of heads for HAN are also the default values.
+We halved the number of heads for HGT, since the calculations are more expensive to calculate per head.